-6.2L Indmar Standard 360 and
+6.2L Indmar Premium 400 and

-Premium 400, 440, and 450 Engines 89 Octane
+440 Engines 89 Octane

-6.2L 460 and Supercharged
+6.2L 460 and Supercharged 575

-575 Engines 91-93 Octane
+Engines 91-93 Octane

-Lubricant - Indmar uses and recommends a semi-synthetic 5W-30 oil meeting the API rating of SN for use in all its 360, 400 and 440 engines and fully synthetic 15W-50 in its 450, 460 and 575 engines.
+Lubricant - Indmar uses and recommends a semi-synthetic 5W-30 oil meeting the API rating of SN for use in all its 400 and 440 engines and fully synthetic 15W-50 in its 460 and 575 engines.

-Additives - Over time, oxidation of gasoline can form buildup of harmful solids called gums.
+Additives - Over time, oxidation of gasoline can form a buildup of harmful solids called gums.
 Water and impurities in the fuel system can cause corrosion.
 To stabilize the fuel and prevent oxidation, gum buildup, and corrosion during maintenance or storage, add an NMMA certified gasoline additive product to the fuel tank after fill-up.
 Only use products displaying the following mark on the label.